akuklev/HOCC/README.md

 have to be defined by hand for each one separately: isomorphisms for groups, homeomorphsisms for topological spaces, equivalences for categories, bisimularity for automata, etc.

-In 2010 V. Voevodsky made a buffling discovery.
-If we are to define equality between any pair of types `A : U` and `B : U` as effectively 1-to-1 correspondence (that is, a type `Corr : A × B → U`, together with a left inverse function and a right inverse function), the natural notions of equality (or, better to say, identifiability) for each type of mathematical objects is implied by their respective definitions.
-There is no need to define and manually enforce isomorphisms, homeomorphisms, equivalence, etc as “generalized equality”.
+In 2010 V. Voevodsky made a buffling discovery: if we are to define equality between any pair of types `A : U` and `B : U` as effectively 1-to-1 correspondence (that is, a type `Corr : A × B → U`, together with a left inverse function and a right inverse function), the natural notions of equality (or, better to say, identifiability) for each type of mathematical objects is implied by their respective definitions.
+There is no need to define isomorphisms, homeomorphisms, equivalences, etc. manually, as they all arize as “generalized equality”.
 The aforementioned definition of equality for types is known as the univalence principle.

 Discovery of this principle led to a mathematical revolution not only in the field of type